btsecom/api-sample/postman/README.md

 After importing, follow these steps:

 1. Locate the `api-key` field (marked as #1 in the image below) and paste your Testnet API key.
-2. For the `api-secret` field (also marked as #1 in the image below), paste your Testnet API secret.
+2. For the `api-secret` field (marked as #2 in the image below), paste your Testnet API secret.

 ![API key and secret setup](snapshots/image3.png)